rekhasahoo/SMART_RESUME_PARSER/README.md

 4. **Configuration:**

--In server.js, update the database connection object with your MySQL credentials (especially the password).
+- In server.js, update the database connection object with your MySQL credentials (especially the password).

--In index.html, locate the apiKey constant and insert your Google Gemini API key (if running outside the original development environment).
+- In index.html, locate the apiKey constant and insert your Google Gemini API key (if running outside the original development environment).

 ## 🚀 Running the Application

--Start the backend server:
+- Start the backend server:
 ```bash
 node server.js
 ```